hannes/MonetDBLite/README.md

 - **Windows**

-    - The JNI library for Windows is already bundled in the `monetdb-java-lite-<version>.jar`, hence no further installation is required (the [PCRE](http://pcre.org/) dependency is bundled in the jar).
+    - The JNI library for Windows is already bundled in the `monetdb-java-lite-<version>.jar`, hence no further installation is required.

 - **MacOS X**

-    - The JNI library for MacOS X is also bundled in the `monetdb-java-lite-<version>.jar`. **However** due to the nature of loading shared libraries in Mac OS X, the [PCRE](http://pcre.org/) dependency must be installed beforehand.
-The user can install it easily with the [brew](https://brew.sh/) package manager from the terminal: `brew install pcre`.
+    - The JNI library for MacOS X is also bundled in the `monetdb-java-lite-<version>.jar`, hence no further installation is required.

 ## Libraries